SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/07-Homework.md

 [task-description]
 # Description
-You have a business - **manufacturing cell phones**.
+You own a business - **manufacturing cell phones**.

-But you have no software developers, so you call your friends and ask them to help you create a cell phone software.
+But you have no software developers, so you call your friends and ask them to help you create cell phone software.

-They agree and you start working on the project.
+They agree and start working on the project.

 The project consists of one main **model - a Smartphone**.

-Each of your smartphones should have functionalities of **calling other phones** and **browsing in the world wide web**.
+Each of your smartphones should have functionalities to **make calls** and **browse the world wide web**.

 Your friends are very busy, so you decide to write the code on your own.

-Here is the mandatory assignment:
+Here is the assignment:

-You should have a **model - Smartphone** and two separate functionalities which your smartphone has - to **call other phones** and to **browse in the world wide web**.
+You should have a **model - Smartphone** and two separate functionalities which your smartphone offers - **making calls** and to **browsing the world wide web**.

-You should end up with **one class** and two **interfaces**.
+This totals **one class** and two **interfaces**.

 [image assetsSrc="interfaces-and-abstraction-example(15).png" /]

 ## Input
-The input comes from the console.
+The input comes in text form.

 It will hold two lines:
 - **First line: phone numbers** to call (String), separated by spaces
 - **Second line: sites** to visit (String), separated by spaces

 ## Output
-- First **call all numbers** in the order of input then **browse all sites** in order of input
+- First **call all numbers** in input order then **browse all sites** in input order
-- The functionality of calling phones is printing on the console the number which are being called in the format: "**Calling...** \{**number**\}"
+- Successfully invoking the call function should produce the following outpur: "**Calling...** \{**number**\}"
-- The functionality of the browser should print on the console the site in format:
+- Successfully brownsing the web should produce the following output:
 "**Browsing**\: \{**site**\}**!**" (pay attention to the exclamation mark when printing URLs)
-- If there is a number in the input of the URLs, print: "**Invalid URL!**" and continue printing the rest of the URLs
+- If there is a number an URL, print: "**Invalid URL!**" and continue processing the rest of the URLs
-- If there is a character different from a digit in a number, print: "**Invalid number!**" and continue to the next number
+- If there is a character different which is not a digit in a phone number: "**Invalid number!**" then continue to the next one

 ## Constraints
-- Each site's URL should consist only of letters and symbols (**No digits are allowed** in the URL address)
+- Each site's URL should consist only of letters and symbols (**No digits are allowed** in an URL address)

 # Examples